-- Implementation will be supported with infrastructure where practicable to enable a transition away from single-use to reusable materials. - The Policy and its implementation will be supported by the Single-use Packaging and Materials Guidelines. - Extensive stakeholder engagement and education will support the implementation of this Policy.

-- Engagement with businesses surrounding Council offices, facilities and operations will be undertaken to ensure they understand the principles of the policy and accommodate reusable alternatives to single-use for staff and contractors. - •
+- Implementation will be supported with infrastructure where practicable to enable a transition away from single-use to reusable materials. - The Policy and its implementation will be supported by the Single-use Packaging and Materials Guidelines and Single-use Packaging and Materials Avoidance Plan template to assist user groups to transition to reusables. - Extensive stakeholder engagement and education will support the implementation of this Policy. - Engagement with businesses surrounding Council offices, facilities and operations will be undertaken to ensure they understand the principles of the policy and accommodate reusable alternatives to single-use for staff and contractors.